 Rich colonial history, exotic food and a fascinating blend of old and modern make Georgetown and Penang one of the most desirable places to visit in Malaysia.
 Once part of the British Colony, Georgetown is home to a number of buildings dating to the eighteenth century.
 These richly decorated buildings give an insight into the booming historic past of the region.
-Georgetown has attracted various communities through centuries who have left a deep impact on history, architecture and cuisine of Georgetown.
+Georgetown has attracted various communities through centuries who have left a deep impact on the history, architecture and cuisine of Georgetown.